 Funded teams will be required to submit a written report on their spring term work by July 15 of the funded year.
 If such is organized, team members will be required to attend one or two workshops related to collaboration during May/June as well as meetings that may be called by Collaboratory administration.

 Each application package must consist of the Application Cover Sheet, Narrative Application (responses to questions 2-4 in a single PDF file created by the applying team), Budget Worksheet, current CV’s for each faculty member on the team, the Signature Form indicating support by each faculty member’s Chair/ Director/ Associate Dean/Dean as applicable.
 The information below is required to complete the application, word limits are indicated in parenthesis.
-The final update to the questions and criteria was posted on December 9, 2016 for the 2017 funding cycle.

 - Identify the research team